 Sometimes, nutrition can help dogs adapt to stressful situations and maintain their emotional balance.
 Talk to your vet about which diet might be right for your pet.
-They may suggest Royal Canin’s Relax Care.
-This diet is available over the counter in both dry and wet textures and is formulated to help dogs handle stressful circumstances.
+They may suggest Royal Canin's Relax Care diet.
+This diet is available for adult dogs in wet and dry textures.

 Ask an expert